stjet/rsban-node/README.md

 [![Discord](https://img.shields.io/badge/discord-join%20chat-orange.svg)](https://discord.gg/kBwvAyxEWE)

-### What is RsBanano?
+### What is RsBan?

-RsBanano is a fork of RsNano, which is a Rust port of the original Nano node.
+RsBan is a fork of RsNano, which is a Rust port of the original Nano node.

 ### Links & Resources